 As an Officer in the Navy Medical Service Corps in the field of biochemistry, you could work with the Naval Criminal Investigative Service (NCIS) or serve as a member of a deployable Chemical, Biological, Radiological and Environmental (CBRE) Training Team, defending our nation against biological, chemical and nuclear weapons.

-Navy biochemistry professionals may serve in any of a variety of global locations, including:
+Navy biochemistry and toxicology professionals may serve in any of a variety of global locations, including:

 Promotion opportunities are regularly available but competitive and based on performance.